Pieternel Thijssen – Head of innovation and Library, Lochal

 The world is rapidly changing around us, and it is questionable if the old frameworks for the development of programs and space programs for museums will still be relevant tomorrow.
 What would museums for the 21st century become if we were to take this unprecedented time to explore new missions, visions, and (space) programs for existing and new institutions?

-For our next conversation in The Future of Cultural Centers dialogue series, we will be speaking with Pieternel Thijssen, Manager of Social Programming for the Public Library of Midden-Brabant, the Netherlands.
+For this conversation in our The Future of Cultural Centers dialogue series, we spoke with Pieternel Thijssen, Manager of Social Programming for the Public Library of Midden-Brabant, the Netherlands.
 The library of Midden-Brabant plays an essential role in connecting people to their local community and in supporting and facilitating people in their personal growth.
 The LocHal Library, the city library of Tilburg, has made a huge step toward fulfilling the role of the social library.
 Pieternel was project manager for the LocHal and Manager of Innovation.
 She is both a librarian with a master’s degree in business information and a visionary when it comes to public libraries and the added value they should have in society.

 Hosted by AIANY/DVDL, Sponsored by Microsol Resources